 While the terms “self-driving” and “autonomous” are thrown around a lot, not all vehicles have the same capabilities.
 The SAE autonomy scale is used to determine different levels of autonomous capability.
 Here’s a breakdown.

 Level 0: No automation.
 The driver controls steering and speed (both acceleration and deceleration) at all times, with no assistance at all.
 This includes systems that only provide warnings to the driver without taking any action.

 Level 1: Limited driver assistance.
 This includes systems that can control steering and acceleration/deceleration under specific circumstances, but not both at the same time.

 Level 2: Driver-assist systems that control both steering and acceleration/deceleration.
 These systems shift some of the workload away from the human driver, but still require that person to be attentive at all times.

-Level 3: Vehicles that can drive themselves in certain situations, such as in traffic on divided highways.
-When in autonomous mode, human intervention is not needed.
-But a human driver must be ready to take over when the vehicle encounters a situation that exceeds its limits.
+Level 3: Vehicles that can drive themselves in certain situations, such as in dense traffic on divided highways.
+Human intervention is not needed when autonomous mode is engaged, but the driver must be ready to take over when the vehicle encounters a situation that exceeds its limits.

 Level 4: Vehicles that can drive themselves most of the time, but may need a human driver to take over in certain situations.

 Level 5: Fully autonomous.
 Level 5 vehicles can drive themselves at all times, under all circumstances.
 They have no need for manual controls.

 - Robotaxis have a passenger problem that no one thought of